 If you’re looking for something even more custom, we recommend you add Lodgify to a Squarespace website.
 You can also mix and match any other website builder (Wix, WordPress, etc.) with any other booking software you choose.

-And if you don’t really care about customizing your website, you can opt for a super simple direct booking website like the ones offered by Uplisting or Your Porter.
+And if you don’t really care about customizing your website, you can opt for a super simple direct booking website like the ones offered by Uplisting.
 These are extremely easy to set up, and you can import your properties directly from Airbnb or VRBO.

 We hope this post has helped you better understand how to create your own vacation rental website.
 If you have any questions or you’d like to know more about our custom websites, please get in touch!